“Without inner change, there can be no outer change. Without collective change, no change matters.” —Rev. angel Kyodo williams

 Meet the Teachers

-Rev. angel Kyodo williams Sensei is an author, activist, and master trainer that has been bridgin ...
+Rev. angel Kyodo williams Sensei is an author, activist, maverick spiritual teacher, master train ...

 Matthew J. Taylor, PT, PhD, C-IAYT, has spent four decades as a leader in integrative rehabilitat ...